Ircama/epson_print_conf/README.md

 The software provides a configurable printer dictionary, which can be easily extended.
 In addition, a tool allows importing and converting an extensive Epson printer configuration DB.

+The GUI includes some features that attempt to detect the attributes of an Epson printer whose model is not included in the configuration.
+First press "Detect Printers".
+If the printer is not in the configuration, press "Detect Access Keys".
+If the output does not show errors, press "Detect Configuration".
+These commands produce a tree view and a text view, which are useful to analyze whether there is a configured model that might be close or possibly same to target one.
+Notice that these operations take many minutes to complete and the printer shall be kept switched on for the whole period.
+Temporarily disabling the auto power-off timer is suggested.

-Note: resetting the ink waste counter is just removing a lock; not replacing the tank will reduce the print quality and make the ink spill.
+Note on the ink waste counter reset feature: resetting the ink waste counter is just removing a lock; not replacing the tank will reduce the print quality and make the ink spill.

 ## Installation